 Also, if you left UA with less than good grades you may be eligible for Academic Second Opportunity (ASO).
 ASO is an academic relief option that allows former students to return to UA with a second chance at doing well academically.

 Who is eligible for a Back to Bama grant?
-The grant incentive program was designed for former undergraduate students who 1) attempted at least 15 semester-hours at The University of Alabama, and 2) have not completed an undergraduate degree.
+The grant incentive program was designed for former degree-seeking undergraduate students who 1) attempted at least 15 semester-hours at The University of Alabama, and 2) have not completed an undergraduate degree.
 Additionally, Back to Bama participants must have 3) no academic or financial holds on their UA records, 4) a full year (Fall, Spring and Summer term) must have passed since they were students at the University, and 5) have not previously received the grant.

 After you decide the term for which you wish to enroll, you have to be readmitted and registered by the deadline for that term.
 Please note that the Fall deadline is August 1st, Spring deadline is December 1st, and Summer deadline is May 1st.